-FPA § 201 gives FERC jurisdiction over transmissions in interstate commerce and sales at wholesale[;] the statute also clearly contemplates state jurisdiction over local distribution facilities and retail sales.
+FPA § 201 gives FERC jurisdiction over transmission in interstate commerce and sales at wholesale[;] the statute also clearly contemplates state jurisdiction over local distribution facilities and retail sales.
 The statute is much less clear about exactly where the lines between those activities are to be drawn.
-A regulator could reasonably construe transmissions bundled with generation and delivery services and sold to a consumer for a single charge as either transmission services in interstate commerce or as an integral component of a retail sale. . . .
-FERC’s decision to characterize bundled transmissions as part of retail sales subject to state jurisdiction therefore represents a statutorily permissible policy choice to which we must defer under Chevron.
+A regulator could reasonably construe transmission bundled with generation and delivery services and sold to a consumer for a single charge as either transmission services in interstate commerce or as an integral component of a retail sale. . . .
+FERC’s decision to characterize bundled transmission as part of retail sales subject to state jurisdiction therefore represents a statutorily permissible policy choice to which we must defer under Chevron.

 Pet.
 App. at 35a.

 But there are no such “lines,” and the “policy choice” posited by the court of appeals is an entirely false one that has no basis in the statute or practical fact.
-The transmissions at issue are both interstate transmissions of electric energy, as to which FERC has the authority and the duty to eliminate undue discrimination, and (if the utility elects to set a single bundled charge) components of state-regulated bundled retail sales.
+The transmission at issue are both interstate transmission of electric energy, as to which FERC has the authority and the duty to eliminate undue discrimination, and (if the utility elects to set a single bundled charge) components of state-regulated bundled retail sales.
 A transmission in interstate commerce does not cease to be an interstate transmission because of the manner in which the electricity is then sold.

 There is nothing illogical or inappropriate about FERC’s regulation of interstate transmission merely because its cost becomes a component of the price at which electricity is sold in a bundled retail sale regulated by a state.
 On the contrary, that is exactly the relationship between FERC regulation of wholesale prices and state regulation of retail prices: the FERC-regulated wholesale price is a cost to the retailer, which must be recognized by the state regulator in fixing retail prices, but this is in no way inconsistent with the state’s plenary jurisdiction over the retail sale as such.
 As this Court explained in Nantahala Power & Light Co. v.
 Thornburg, 476 U.S. 953, 966 (1986), the FERC process establishes the terms and conditions of wholesales; the state then regulates the prices at which the retailer sells; but whether those retail prices are bundled or unbundled, the state regulator must “recognize a FERC-approved [wholesale] price as a reasonable cost for purposes of ratemaking.”
 476 U.S. at 973.
 In Nantahala, the principle was applied to the FERC-filed allocation of low- and high-cost power received by the retailer, but exactly the same principle can--and must--be applied to the terms on which the retailer receives transmission service.

-In sum, FERC’s decision in this case to “characterize” some interstate transmissions as subject only to state regulation was simply an abdication of its statutory responsibility, and the D.C.
+In sum, FERC’s decision in this case to “characterize” some interstate transmission as subject only to state regulation was simply an abdication of its statutory responsibility, and the D.C.
 Circuit should have reversed it.

-B. FERC’s Declination of Jurisdiction Over Interstate Transmissions for Bundled Retail Sales Is an Important Error, Because the Physical Behavior of Electricity Does Not Follow the Contractual Terms for Its Sale, and All Transmissions of Electric Energy on the Interstate Grids Are in, and Affect, a Vital Part of Interstate Commerce.
+B. FERC’s Declination of Jurisdiction Over Interstate Transmission for Bundled Retail Sales Is an Important Error, Because the Physical Behavior of Electricity Does Not Follow the Contractual Terms for Its Sale, and All Transmission of Electric Energy on the Interstate Grids Are in, and Affect, a Vital Part of Interstate Commerce.